Foreign policy of China

 The People's Republic of China emerged as a great power and one of the three big players in the tri-polar geopolitics (PRC-US-USSR) during the Cold War, after the Korean War in 1950–1953 and the Sino-Soviet split in the 1960s, with its status as a recognized nuclear weapons state.
 Currently, China has one of the world's largest populations, second largest GDP (nominal) and the largest economy in the world by PPP.
+By law, the Chinese Communist Party (CCP) has authority over the country's foreign policy.

 In 1950–1953 it fought an undeclared war in Korea against the United States.
 Until the late 1950s it was allied with the Soviet Union but by 1960 they began a bitter contest for control over the local communist movement in many countries.
 It reached détente with the United States in 1972.
-After Chinese Communist Party chairman Mao Zedong died in 1976, Deng Xiaoping led a massive process of industrialization and emphasized trade relations with the world, while maintaining a low key, less ideological foreign policy, widely described by the phrase Taoguang Yanghui, or "hide one's talent and bide one's time".
+After CCP chairman Mao Zedong died in 1976, Deng Xiaoping led a massive process of reform and opening up and emphasized trade relations with the world, while maintaining a less ideological foreign policy, widely described by the phrase "hide one's talent and bide one's time".
 The Chinese economy grew very rapidly giving it steadily increasing power and ambition.

-Since Xi Jinping became General Secretary of the Chinese Communist Party in 2012, China has expanded its foreign policy ambitions on the global scale, even as it retains an emphasis on 'periphery diplomacy' or its neighborhood.
+Since Xi Jinping became general secretary of the Chinese Communist Party in 2012, China has expanded its foreign policy ambitions on the global scale, even as it retains an emphasis on 'periphery diplomacy' or its neighborhood.
 China is investing heavily in global infrastructure, citing a desire for economic integration.
 It is also investing in strategic locations to secure its trade and security interests.
 It calls these programs the Belt and Road Initiative (formerly "One Belt, One Road") and the "Maritime Silk Road", which it sees as part of its goal of self-sufficiency.

 Since 2017 it has engaged in a large-scale trade war with the United States.
 It is also challenging U.S. dominance in the Pacific and Indian Ocean, expanding its military naval and diplomatic efforts.
 Part of this is the String of Pearls strategy securing strategic locations in the Indian Ocean and Strait of Malacca region.